News and Insights

 WFT software creates schedules for individuals, not groups of individuals, empowering retailers to keep everyone happy resulting in a more engaged workforce.

-WFT enables organizations to achieve personalized optimization at scale.
+WFT enables organisations to achieve personalised optimisation at scale.

 And it’s not just scheduling that employers are empowered to tackle with WFT.